tomtom-international/configuration-service/src/main/resources/README.md

 # Including Property File and Configuration Files for Testing

-The default properties file must be included in the WAR file, to list the properties required by this service (and reasonable defaults if appropriate).
+The *default properties file* must be included in the WAR file, to list the properties required by this service (and reasonable defaults if appropriate).

+This file does not contain the URI of the initial configuration URI.
+Instead, it defines that this URI must be specified, but leaves it empty.

+This will ensure the service cannot startup unless the configuration URI is actually defined in a seperate properties file (not inside the WAR).

-The deployment/context-specific properties should not be included in the WAR file, however.
-This is why the `.gitignore` file should specifically list configuration files to be excluded from this directory, to avoid them ending up in a WAR file.
+So, the deployment/context-specific properties should not be included in the WAR file.
+This is why the `.gitignore` file should specifically list these property files to be excluded from this directory, to avoid them ending up in a WAR file.

 In this case, the file `application-configuration-data.properties` should be in